singularian/mdencode/README.md

 You can also add signatures.
 The design goal is to have hundreds of selectable signatures.

 - The capability to add more signatures
-- A chief design goal to have hundreds of user selectable file or block and block group signatures
+- A chief design goal is to have hundreds of user selectable file or block and block group signatures
+- Prioritize file signature quantity over userability
 - [Digital Signature List](https://github.com/singularian/mdencode/blob/master/docs/hashList.md)

 # Digital Signature Heirarchy